-In the New World, the only available roots and tubers Before 1500 were cassava, white potatoes and sweet potatoes; while the only available cereal grain was maize.
+In the New World, the only available roots and tubers before 1500 were cassava, white potatoes and sweet potatoes; while the only available cereal grain was maize.
 In the Old World, the only available crop among roots and tubers were yams; while the available cereal grains were barley, buckwheat, foxtail millet, indigo rice, oat, pearl millet, rye, sorghum, wetland rice, and wheat - but not maze.
 Thus, for each raster point of the world we define the highest yielding crop among cereals and among roots and tubers both before and after the Columbian exchange.
-We then compute for each location the productivity advantage of cereals over roots and tubers and the absolute productivity of land before the Columbian exchange (prior to 1500) and after the Columbian exchange (in the years after 1600).
+We then compute for each location the productivity advantage of cereals over roots and tubers and the absolute productivity of land before the Columbian exchange (prior to 1500) and after the Columbian exchange (in the years after 1600).30

 Since the data in the Ethnographic Atlas pertains only to societies after the Columbian exchange, we exploit a different country-level panel dataset that reports on hierarchical complexity for the majority of the world over the last millennium.
-The unit of observation is the territory de-
+The unit of observation is the territory

-&lt;sup>49We exclude the years from 1500 to 1600 as the historical evidence points out that the New World's crops were adopted in Europe and Africa in the seventeeth century.
+30We exclude the years from 1500 to 1600 as the historical evidence points out that the New World's crops were adopted in Europe and Africa in the seventeeth century.
 For instance, the adoption of the potato in the Old World began in the late seventeeth century by Irish peasants (Nunn and Qian, 2011), while the first accounts on the adoption of maize in Africa date back to the very end of the sixteenth century (Miracle, 1966).
 In the appendix, we show that our results are robuts when excluding the years between 1500 and 1750 (see Table C.12).

-limited by modern-day country borders for 159 countries every 50 years.
-Since we lack observations on the major crop cultivated in these territories for the period of analysis, we can only run the reduced form version of our empirical analysis, where we regress the hierarchy index on the productivity advantage of cereals and on the productivity of the soil.
-Country fixed effects control for all time invariant factors that differ between countries, while time period fixed effects control for any time patterns of hierarchical complexity that affects all countries.
-The identification assumption is that there are no events that occurred in the sixteenth century and are systematically correlated with the changes that were induced by the Columbian exchange in the productivity advantage of cereals and in the productivity of land.
+delimited by modern-day country borders for 159 countries every 50 years.
+Since we lack observations on the major crop cultivated in these territories for the period of analysis, we can only run the reduced form version of our empirical analysis where we regress the hierarchy index on the productivity advantage of cereals (and on the productivity of the soil):